foli-sketch/bitcoin-0.2/readme.md

-# Bitcoin v0.2 – Revelation Edition
+# Bitcoin v0.2 — Revelation Edition

-Bitcoin v0.2 – Revelation Edition is an experimental peer-to-peer electronic cash system written in Rust.
+Bitcoin v0.2 — Revelation Edition is an experimental peer-to-peer electronic cash system written in Rust.

-It is a **standalone proof-of-work network** intended to demonstrate the essential mechanics of decentralized consensus, block validation, and chain synchronization **without reliance on any central authority**.
+It is a standalone proof-of-work network intended to demonstrate the essential mechanics of decentralized consensus, block validation, and chain synchronization without reliance on any central authority.

-This software is intended for **study, experimentation, and long-running private node operation**.
+This software is intended for study, experimentation, and long-running private node operation.
 It is deliberately minimal.

 ---

 ## Design Intent

-The objective of this project is not feature completeness, but **correctness of the base protocol**.
+The objective of this project is not feature completeness, but correctness of the base protocol.

+The system is designed so that every node independently verifies all rules required for consensus.
+No trusted services, checkpoints, or privileged roles exist.

 The system provides: